 How to make Hot & Sour Soup in the Ninja Foodi Cold & Hot Blender

 I've made this recipe in the blender several times and the only issue I had was getting it to thicken enough.
 It was delicious and easy, but not quite as thick as in the Ninja Foodi Pressure Cooker.

 I absolutely love the Ninja Foodi Cold & Hot Blender, but the one drawback is when making thicker soups/dips/jams, a film forms over the bottom heating element and really blocks the heat transfer.

 Once you add the cornstarch slurry, it thickens some, but then stops because the soup isn't able to reach a high enough temp to activate the cornstarch.

 You could try using xanthan gum mixed with some sesame seed oil because the xanthan gum doesn't have to be heated to thicken.
-I would start off with ½ tsp mixed in about 2 tsp of sesame oil.
+I would start off with ½ teaspoon mixed in about 2 teaspoon of sesame oil.

 The instructions are ALMOST exactly the same for the blender as they are in the Ninja Foodi.
 You want to use the manual heat mode on high and simmer all of the ingredients for about 20 minutes or until the chicken is cooked all the way through.

 Then, make sure the blender is boiling the soup as you stream in the egg mixture.
 I used the tamper to stir the soup without taking off the lid.
 So, I poured some egg in, stirred with the tamper, pour more egg in and stirred.
 I repeated this process until all the egg mixture was gone.

 You don't want to thicken the soup BEFORE you add the egg mixture because you won't get it to boil after thickening it.